Woodland Grants and Funding in England

 Bureaucracy

-CS applications for a 5 year scheme can be submitted in an annual window.
-Applications are competitive, so it is important to decide if it is worth spending the time, and then to submit a good case by having a management plan which achieves the best output for government objectives.
-This will include deer control, ride creation or management, coppicing, thinning, regeneration felling, disease management etc. It can take a long time to be ready for an application, depending on what you have in place already.
-Steps may include registering the specific woodland parcels with the Rural Land Registry, which can take a very long time.
-Application for Planning Grant and then producing the plan can take a few months, depending on complexity, allowing for discussion, adjustments and sometimes statutory consultation.
+Objectives may include management for resilience, deer control, ride creation or management, coppicing, thinning, regeneration felling, disease management etc. It can take a long time to be ready for an application, depending on what you have in place already.
+Steps may include registering the specific woodland parcels with the Rural Land Registry, which can take a long time.
+Application for Planning Grant and then producing the plan can take a few months, depending on complexity, allowing for discussion, adjustments and statutory consultation.

-Although the bureaucracy involved appears very off-putting, there is often a bottom line with woodland owners, who would like to know that their woodlands are being improved in the longer term, but cannot make the case to invest resources in them.
+Although the bureaucracy technical detail involved appears very off-putting, there is often a bottom line with woodland owners, who would like to know that their woodlands are being improved in the longer term, but cannot make the case to invest resources in them.
 In some instances, timber sales may cover overall costs, but in others, grant funding has provided a critical incentive to resuming woodland management.

 Scoring to achieve woodland grants

 To discover how any woodland area will score, a prime resource to refer to is the Forestry Commission’s Land Information Search.
 This will show whether a piece of woodland will score high, medium or low for any of the above aims.
-A lot of English woodland will have a high basic score simply by being woodland, as opposed to agriculture, recent plantation, etc. But because there is limited funding, even high scoring applications will be competing against others.
-Larger areas of woodland may have an advantage, since scores are based on area.
+A lot of English woodland will have a high basic score simply by being woodland, as opposed to agriculture, recent plantation, etc.

 Types of grant

-Capital based grants are available under the CS scheme for planting, management planning, and improving access to the woodland, eg by putting in tracks.
-Separate to this, annual woodland maintenance jobs come under the Multi Annual scheme, where successful applicants will receive £100 per hectare for a 5 year contract, for the work that owners have decided they would like to do.
+Capital based grants are available under the CS scheme for planting, protection, management planning, and improving access to the woodland, eg by putting in tracks.
+Separate to this, annual woodland maintenance jobs come under the Multi Annual scheme, where successful applicants will receive £127 per hectare for a 5 year contract, for the work that owners have decided they would like to do.
 Part of an application for Multi Annual funding can also include smaller capital items, such as deer fencing, gates, control of invasive species etc.

 Management plan

-An approved management plan needs to be in place to access the funding (Planning Grant funding of a minimum of £1000 is available).
+An approved management plan needs to be in place to access the funding (Planning Grant funding of a minimum of £1500 is available).
 Management plans that are nearly out of date can be upgraded, including completion of a Plan of Operations, where one does not already exist.
 This means taking the extra mensuration data needed and calculating the expected volumes to extract.

 For more information go to http://www.forestry.gov.uk/countrysidestewardship